Questions and Answers About the Christian Passover

 Finding more answers

 If you are just learning about the Passover, we hope these answers have been helpful and informative.
-We encourage you to continue studying the origins of the popular holidays celebrated in the spring and the deep meaning of the spring festivals found in the Bible.
+We encourage you to continue studying the origins of the popular holidays celebrated in the spring (in the northern hemisphere) and the deep meaning of the festivals found in the Bible.
 Below this blog post you will see a number of resources that can help you in your study.